 SAP images on AWS or GCP are quite limited.
-This is something which should give one pause given the promotion of SAP on the cloud.
-A while ago in the article How to Best Understand SAP’s Multicloud Announcement, SAP announced a multicloud strategy, which means that it would begin supporting its applications and databases on multiple cloud providers.
+This is something that should give one pause, given the promotion of SAP on the cloud.
+A while ago, in the article How to Best Understand SAP’s Multicloud Announcement, SAP announced a multicloud strategy, which means that it would begin supporting its applications and databases on multiple cloud providers.

 The Benefits of Cloud Service Images

-Images are preconfigured items that can be quickly brought up and can have anything from a pre-configured Linux environment setup for SAP to fully functional application.
-These images are normally set up by third parties and the images can be found on the marketplaces of either AWS or GCP.
-This is highly appealing both from the perspective of testing, as well as being able to use images for production, development or testing.
+Images are preconfigured items that can be quickly brought up and can have anything from a preconfigured Linux environment setup for SAP to fully functional applications.
+These images are typically set up by third parties, and the images can be found on the marketplaces of either AWS or GCP.
+This is highly appealing both from the perspective of testing, as well as being able to use images for production, development, or testing.
 When are plentiful, this allows those that use cloud services to pick and choose the image that best suits their needs through testing.
 We often test an image, and then pause or delete the image once the testing is complete.

-Most of the images for SAP (outside of HANA and SAP Adaptive Server, which SAP is very much trying to promote), most of the images are BYOL, or bring your own license.
+Most of the images for SAP (outside of HANA and SAP Adaptive Server, which SAP is very much trying to promote), most of the images are BYOL or bring your own license.
 This reduces the usefulness of the image as you cannot test without already owning a license.
-Notice the listing below, where the three images install the software, but not the license for S/4HANA, so as we do not posses an S/4HANA license we were not able to test any of these.
+Notice the listing below, where the three images install the software, but not the license for S/4HANA, so as we do not possess an S/4HANA license; we were not able to test any of these.

 We found only thee images on AWS for S/4HANA.
 And all of these are older versions, as 1809 was the present release as of the time of this publication.

-This image is returned in the search, however, it is not much more than a tuned Linux image for SAP applications.
-This is a BYOL and also IYOS (install your own software) requiring you to perform your own installation of SAP products image.
+This image is returned in the search; however, it is not much more than a tuned Linux image for SAP applications.
+This is a BYOL and also IYOS (install your own software) requiring you to perform your installation of the SAP product image.
 These images are a bit misleading because they bring up environments rather than functional items.
 They are S/4HANA or HANA “ready” rather than the complete image that includes the software.
 But a license is necessary unless the item comes as part of a trial, which brings us to our next sections.